Robyn628/CMPG323_Homework/README.md

 # CMPG323_Homework Development

-This code tackles the problem of sorting different data in a database, it allows us to organise data in a more effic ient manner as well as to learn what is the best interface for users to manage.
-I enjoyed C# the most as the interactive interface made it much more enjoyable to see what exactly i was coding for other users.
+This code tackles the problem of working with financial calculations and organising the input from a user.
+I approached this problem and solved it with object-oriented programming.
+Java is a very well known platform to use for coding, knowing how to properly use it will help me prepare for the real worlds workplace.